Want to save money on your car insurance? Find and compare free custom quotes here.

 However, your address is still important for calculating the insurance premium since there’s a big difference between driving a car in mostly rural areas as opposed to urban areas.

 While having less than stellar credit affects your car insurance rate, there are many ways to improve your credit score.
-Your insurer will typically check your credit when you are up for renewal so it helps to monitor you credit and work on improving it.
+Your insurer will typically check your credit when you are up for renewal so it helps to monitor your credit and work on improving it (or maintaining it).

 |Credit Score||Cheapest Provider||Rate For State Minimum Coverage|